mozilla/bedrock/docs/browser-support.rst

 marketing campaign page built under timeline pressure to deliver novel functionality to a particular locale for a short while* -- but those will be exceptions and rare.

-Browser Support Matrix (Updated 2019-05-11)
+Browser Support Matrix (Updated 2019-06-11)
 -------------------------------------------

 We deliver enhanced CSS & JS to browsers in our browser support matrix (below).
-We deliver basic support to all other user agents.
+We deliver degraded support to all other user agents, except legacy IE browsers, which get basic support.

 **The following browsers have enhanced support:**

   * All evergreen browsers (Firefox, Chrome, Safari, Edge, Opera, etc.)
   * IE11 and above.

+**The following browsers have degraded support:**

+  * Outdated evergreen browser versions.
+  * IE10.

 **The following browsers have basic support:**

-  * Outdated evergreen browser versions.
-  * IE10 and below.
+  * IE9 and below.

 Delivering basic support
 ------------------------